-NOTE 6.
+NOTE 7.
 Asset Securitization

 In the first quarter of 2004, Visteon established a \$100 million revolving accounts receivable securitization facility in the United States ("facility agreement").
 Under this facility agreement, Visteon can sell a portion of its U.S. trade receivables to Visteon Receivables LLC ("VRL"), a wholly-owned consolidated special purpose entity.
 VRL may then sell, on a non-recourse basis (subject to certain limited exceptions), an undivided interest in the receivables to an asset-backed, multi-seller commercial paper conduit, which is unrelated to Visteon or VRL.
 The conduit typically finances the purchases through the issuance of commercial paper, with back-up purchase commitments from the conduit's financial institution.
-The sale of the undivided interest in the receivables from VRL to the conduit will be accounted for as a sale under the provisions of Statement of Financial Accounting Standards No. 140, "Accounting for the Transfers and Servicing of Financial Assets and Extinguishments of Liabilities."
-When VRL sells an undivided interest to the conduit, VRL retains the remaining undivided interest.
-The value of the undivided interest sold to the conduit will be accounted form our consolidated balance sheet and will reduce our accounts receivable balance.
+The sale of the undivided interest in the receivables from VRL to the conduit will be accounted for as a sale under the provisions of Statement of Financial Accounting Standards No. 140, "Accounting for the Transfers and Servicing of Financial to the conduit will be excluded from our consolidated balance sheet and will reduce our accounts receivable balance.
 This facility expires in March 2005 and can be extended annually through March 2008 based upon the mutual agreement of the parties.
 Additionally, this facility contains financial covenants similar to our unsecured revolving credit facilities.
 In April 2004, VRL made an initial sale of a \$25 million undivided interest in about \$300 million of total receivables.